-16. Low-Income Housing Credit Citation: Sections 18, 210(30)
+Citation: Sections 18, 210(30)

-Effective Date: Effective for tax years beginning on or after January 1, 2000, with respect to commitments for construction of low-income housing agreed upon on or
+Effective Date: Effective for tax years beginning on or after January 1, 2000, with respect to commitments for construction of low-income housing agreed upon on or after May 15, 2000

 Description: The "New York State Low-Income Housing Tax Credit Program," based on the existing Federal program, requires an agreement between the taxpayer and the commissioner of the New York State Division of Housing and Community Renewal for a long-term commitment to low-income housing.
 The amount of the credit depends on the applicable percentage of the qualified basis of each low-income building.
 The credit amount allocated is allowed as a credit against tax for 10 tax years.
-Unused credits may be carried forward indefinitely.
-Legislation enacted with the SFY 2007-08 budget increased the aggregate credit to \$160 million, or \$16 million each year.

-Estimates: 2004: \$0.0 million - 2008: \$5.0 million Data Source: Corporation Franchise Tax Study File
+Estimates: 2005: \$0.0 - 2009: \$4.0 million